-Central to the design of Hypercore is the notion of a register.
-This is a binary append-only stream (Kappa architecture) whose contents are cryptographically hashed and signed and therefore can be trusted.
-Hypercore lets you create many registers, and replicates them when synchronizing with another peer.
+Dat Streams are binary append-only stream whose contents are cryptographically hashed and signed and therefore can be verified by anyone with access to the public key of the writer.
+They are an implemenation of the concept known as a register, a digital ledger you can trust.
+Dat lets you create many Streams, and replicates them when synchronizing with another peer.

-Registers are a way of encoding a Merkle tree that we use to efficiently replicate data over a network.
-When generating the Merkle tree, hashes are positioned by a scheme called binary interval numbering or just simply bin numbering.
+Dat Streams use a specific method of encoding a Merkle tree where hashes are positioned by a scheme called binary interval numbering or just simply "bin" numbering.
 This is just a specific, deterministic way of laying out the nodes in a tree.
 For example a tree with 7 nodes will always be arranged like this: